arnoldaguila/Console_Hangman_Python/README.md

 # Console_Hangman_Python
 My take on a python hangman console game.
+Alot of bugs and features missing that I added in the java version of the game.
 (Work in progress)

 Version November 1, 2022